IanKamweru/Electron-Microscope-Lab-DB/design-doc.md

 Developed by: **Ian Kamweru, Guilherme Santos, Abdul Rauf, & Arjun Kejriwal**

 ## **Background & Project Statement**
 The Beneski Scanning Electron Microscope Lab faces the challenge of managing a substantial dataset comprising approximately 2 terabytes of images and point data originating from geological specimens collected worldwide.
-These data encompass a wide array of samples, ranging from microscopic rock formations to intricate mineral structures, all meticulously captured using both light microscopes and advanced scanning electron microscopes.
+The data consists of a wide array of samples, ranging from microscopic rock formations to intricate mineral structures, captured using light microscopes and scanning electron microscopes.

 All of the data is stored on a TrueNAS Scale server encompassing the output from two distinct microscopes and two specialized mineralogic software.
 There is a need for a cohesive data management system that will allow consolidation of data for each project's samples.
 This will help lab users access all their relevant sample data quickly from both microscopes and mineralogic software streamlining their user experience.